testfairy/docs/docs/020_App_Distribution/200_Landing_Pages.md

 ![landing page settings](/img/app_distribution/landing_pages/landing-page-fields.png)

 * **Landing page URL:** The URL that is automatically generated for each landing page.
-It is possible to change the last part after the / - slash, to a different string if available.
+Teh last string of the url is configurable.

 * **App version:** Indicates which version of the app will be downloaded from the landing page.
+You can choose to always show the latest version, always show the auto-update version, or freeze on a specific version.

 * **Visability:**
   * _Open Beta (Anyone can download)_ - Landing page is visible to anybody.